pblumenkamp/Curare/README.md

 bin/curare --help
 ```

 If you want to run Curare completely without Conda, you would also need to install the dependencies of all used Curare modules.
 You can find the dependencies of every module at `curare/snakefiles/<module_category>/<module>/lib/conda_env.yaml`.
+To omit the usage of conda/mamba, use the `--no-conda` option when starting Curare.

 If you want to test Curare, you can download our [example dataset](https://curare-dataset.s3.computational.bio.uni-giessen.de/curare-user-testcase.zip) with a pre-built configuration.